 To determine the input for PD, an institution must settle on the definition of a “default” and determine over what length of time it should be measured.
 An example of default is a payment that is 90 days past due, but an institution can create their own measure of default drawing on available guidance.

-Different banks and providers will define probability of default in different ways.
-Even in Sageworks ALLL, users have flexibility to define what they consider default events for different kinds of measurements.
-Once it is defined, the default measurement for probability of default should be internally consistent with the way it’s used in, for example, a loss given default calculation.
+Different banks and providers will define the probability of default in different ways.
+Even in Sageworks ALLL, users have the flexibility to define what they consider default events for different kinds of measurements.
+Once it is defined, the default measurement for the probability of default should be internally consistent with the way it’s used in, for example, a loss given default calculation.

 While PD/LGD is one of several methods that banks and credit unions may choose for calculating their ALLL under the CECL model, understanding the inputs that go into defining a probability of default within an institution offer valuable insights for institution-wide risk management.
 An adherence to consistent data-collection methods and a consistent definition of PD provides a solid foundation for the PD/LGD method of calculating loss in an institution.